bighi/library_management_exercise/README.md

 the books table, but later I realized that keeping it updated could be a problem.
 So I decided to create a method that calculates the number of available copies on the fly.

+I added TailwindCSS because it makes it easy to style the application and provides a good set of utility classes to work with.
+I just wanted a quick way to style the application without having to write a lot of custom CSS.